 If you’ve ever tried to print a photo to put it in a frame, there’s a good chance it had to be cropped first.
-Like we mentioned above, cameras often shoot at a 3:2 aspect ratio, while many popular frame sizes are 4:3 and 5:4 aspect ratio!
+As we mentioned above, cameras often shoot at a 3:2 aspect ratio, while many popular frame sizes are 4:3 and 5:4 aspect ratios!

 The best way around this issue is to plan for it before you ever press your shutter button, and allow extra space around your main subject.
 That way, you have room to resize to whatever format you need.

 When it comes to cropping your photos, there are two ways to do it.